balenaltd/handbook/Sales.md

 * Follow on Twitter, Facebook, Instagram or any relevant social media accounts
 * Request logo for customer page
 * Case study
-* Premium Accounts, also:
+* Production or Enterprise Accounts, also:
-* Schedule support onboarding / Intro to Kostas
+* Invite to Zendesk and schedule support onboarding
-* Send swag pack/thank you note?

 ## Instructions